A North Carolina textile artist lifts the veil on uncomfortable truths about the legacy of slavery with her latest exhibition at Anchorlight Studio.

 Precious D. Lovell, the Anchorlight Gallery 2022 Brightwork Artist in Residence, spent a year in her studio immersed in deep research, creating a series of works that examine the present through a historical lens.
 In Ex-Domestication, Lovell shifts her focus to the Trans-Atlantic Slave Trade and the conditioned behaviors it developed in Western society.
 The term “domestication” conjures thoughts of servitude, conformity, and control.
 In this show, Lovell turns this concept on its head, taking a provocative approach to craft traditions that are commonly considered “women’s work”.

 Through weaving, needlepoint, quilting, and sewing, Lovell creates beautiful objects that seduce the eye as she asks very pointed, difficult questions about labor, capitalism, and power.
-A Molotov cocktail made from a vintage Dixie soda bottle whose fabric fuse is a confederate flag attached and a delicately embroidered linen handkerchief is a powerful symbol of resistance against the status quo.
+One example: A piece called “Happy Hour, ” in which a Molotov cocktail is made from a vintage Dixie soda bottle whose fabric fuse is a confederate flag attached to a delicately embroidered linen handkerchief.
+It’s a powerful symbol of resistance against the status quo (and was recently acquired by the Nasher Museum) .

 Hard and soft elements like this are found throughout the show.
 In one piece a banned book is covered in an embroidered blue book sleeve that reads, “It was illegal for enslaved people to read in many states–now it’s illegal to read about enslaved people in many states.”
 The book is surrounded by a thick lock and chain.